CLI Reference#

 Interrupting with Ctrl+C#

 Pressing Ctrl+C during run or all cancels the workload gracefully.
 Workers finish their current iteration and stop.
-When using all, the cleanup phases (deseed and down) still run after interruption, using a fresh context.
+When using all, the cleanup phase (down) still runs after interruption, using a fresh context.

 Output#